Tushar4059x/Shiftora-website/content/blog/what-is-ai-automation.md

 ---
 title: "What is AI Automation?
 A Complete Guide for Businesses"
 slug: "what-is-ai-automation"
 metaTitle: "What is AI Automation?
-Complete Business Guide 2024 | ScaletrailAI"
+Complete Business Guide 2024 | ShiftoraAI"
 metaDescription: "Learn what AI automation is, how it works, and why businesses are using it to save 70% of time on repetitive tasks.
 Complete guide with examples."
 excerpt: "Discover how artificial intelligence is revolutionizing business operations by automating repetitive tasks, reducing errors, and freeing your team to focus on growth."
-author: "ScaletrailAI Team"
+author: "ShiftoraAI Team"
 publishDate: "2024-12-15"
 readTime: "8 min read"
 category: "AI Basics"